Careers360 Logo

 We have 2 methods to represent a set:

-In this form, elements are separated with commas and within braces { }.
+In roster form, all the elements of a set are listed; the elements are separated by commas and are enclosed within braces {}.

 Types of Sets:

-Empty set: A set that does not contain any element and is empty such sets are called empty (or) null (or) void sets.
+Empty set: A set that does not contain any element and is empty.
+Such sets are called empty (or) null (or) void sets.

 Represented as: { } or ∅